🇪🇺

 EUR Reserve Currency

-The Euro, introduced in 1999, quickly became the second most important reserve currency.
+The Euro, introduced in 1999, quickly became the second most important reserve currency after the US Dollar.
 Its share has remained remarkably stable around 20% for the past decade, reflecting both the eurozone's economic weight and structural limitations.
+It is followed by the Japanese Yen and British Pound in the reserve currency hierarchy.

 Year over Year